Sensitive Choice

 If you get sick…

-• Stay home – try to avoid infecting others
+• Stay home – try to avoid infecting others.

-• Seek medical help straight away if your symptoms are severe or rapidly getting worse
+• Seek medical help straight away if your symptoms are severe or rapidly getting worse.

 Antibiotics are not recommended for treating viral infections like the common cold.